How this second-generation CA forged his own identity by focusing on global SME’s & Start-ups.

-• But wait, being a second-generation CA does not mean that it all came very easy to me.
-Yes, it did open doors but at every step, I had to prove myself.
+- But wait, being a second-generation CA does not mean that it all came very easily to me.

-• With encouragement from my dad, I set up the Delhi office right from scratch, introduced a totally new line of service, and created a strong clientele.
+- With encouragement from my dad, I set up the Delhi office right from scratch.

 A look at my roots!